PAMILYAS

 Filipino Pronunciation: oh-KHAM-po

-Legacy: Pamilya Ocampo was named after Rikki Ocampo, who participated in Modern as a director from 2009-2012.
-He was the only Goodphil Chair to have ever attended every single Goodphil since he graduated.
-He had always generously contributed money to FSA and does until this day.
+Legacy: Named after Rikki Ocampo, who participated in UHFSA Modern as a director from 2009-2012.
+He was the only GoodPhil Chair to have ever attended every single GoodPhil since he graduated.

 Pamilya Prudencio